Romanization of Arabic: Egypt

 After the period of colonialism in Egypt, Egyptians were looking for a way to reclaim and reemphasize Egyptian culture.
 As a result, some Egyptians pushed for an Egyptianization of the Arabic language in which the formal Arabic and the colloquial Arabic would be combined into one language and the Latin alphabet would be used.
 There was also the idea of finding a way to use hieroglyphics instead of the Latin alphabet.
 A scholar, Salama Musa, agreed with the idea of applying a Latin alphabet to Egyptian Arabic, as he believed that would allow Egypt to have a closer relationship with the West.
 He also believed that Latin script was key to the success of Egypt as it would allow for more advances in science and technology.
 This change in script, he believed, would solve the problems inherent with Arabic, such as a lack of written vowels and difficulties writing foreign words.
 Ahmad Lutfi As Sayid and Muhammad Azmi, two Egyptian intellectuals, agreed with Musa and supported the push for romanization.
 The idea that romanization was necessary for modernization and growth in Egypt continued with Abd Al Aziz Fahmi in 1944.
 He was the chairman for the Writing and Grammar Committee for the Arabic Language Academy of Cairo.
-He believed and desired to implement romanization in a way that allowed words and spellings to remain somewhat familiar to the Egyptian people.
+He desired to implement romanization in a way that allowed words and spellings to remain somewhat familiar to the Egyptian people.
 However, this effort failed as the Egyptian people felt a strong cultural tie to the Arabic alphabet, particularly the older generation.